 If this is art, and he’s an artist, what am I missing here?
 I can make colored squares.
 I don’t have to be a real artist to do that… do I?
 Anybody can do that, so why is he famous?
 If he’s really such a great artist, why doesn’t he draw something?
 Why doesn’t he create real art?

 In frustration and confusion, I had to simply shake my head and walk away.
-While I still loved Jackson Pollak, I could no longer look at other abstract works and see them as art.
-I defended Pollak for his creative spirit, for his unorthodox methods, for things I could see beyond his paintings.
+While I still loved Jackson Pollock, I could no longer look at other abstract works and see them as art.
+I defended Pollock for his creative spirit, for his unorthodox methods, for things I could see beyond his paintings.
 Maybe his works weren’t really art in the truest sense, but at least he was daring enough to create them.

 As for the rest, well, sad to say, I wrote off abstract art, suspected such artists were having fun with the art-viewing public, and that, really, anybody could make abstract art, so what was the big deal about it anyway?
 That remained my opinion for a long time.